Let me ask you a question:

 Wrapping It Up

-When you approach ecommerce SEO in the right way – it will impact and change your business forever.
+No matter which ecommerce platform you use, when you approach ecommerce SEO in the right way – it will impact and change your business forever.

 Make sure that you start out with a full site audit before doing anything else.
-It’s important that you build a solid SEO foundation first.

 My team and I have worked with a lot of people over the years and each search engine optimization strategy in this post has had great success.